cloudlesslabs/pulumix/README.md

 })
 ```

-__WARNING__: If you're using Docker, you must make sure that the Docker image is compatible with the choosen architecture.
-For a list of all the AWS lambda images with their associated OS, please refer to https://hub.docker.com/r/amazon/aws-lambda-nodejs/tags?page=1&ordering=last_updated.
+__IMPORTANT__: When using Docker, please make sure that your image uses the same architecture (i.e., `x86_64` vs `arm64`) then your Lambda OS.
+DO NOT USE something like `FROM amazon/aws-lambda-nodejs:14` as this is equivalent to the latest digest.
+Who knows what architecture the latest digest uses.
+Instead, browse the [Docker Hub registry](https://hub.docker.com/r/amazon/aws-lambda-nodejs/tags) and find the tag that explicitly supports your OS architecture.
+For example, `FROM amazon/aws-lambda-nodejs:14.2021.09.29.20` uses `linux/arm64` while `14.2021.10.14.13` uses `linux/amd64`.

 ### Basic lambda